riseupnet/riseup_help/pages/about-us/images/en.md

 [![mcclure-crows_large.jpg](mcclure-crows_large.jpg)](mcclure-crows.svg)

-The crows for this image are copyright [Nikki McClure](http://www.nikkimcclure.com), used by permission.
+Copyright for the crows in this image is held by [Nikki McClure](http://www.nikkimcclure.com); used with permission.

-## Apt-get install anarchism
+## apt-get install anarchism

 This one is really geeky.
 Either you get the joke and think it is the coolest thing ever, or it is really confusing (the image is a modification of the logo for the [Debian GNU/Linux operating system](https://debian.org), the ethical OS preferred by nine out of ten anarcho-geeks worldwide).